mtraynham/pureport-docs/overview/multicloud_fabric.rst

 Site Connect
 ~~~~~~~~~~~~

-The Pureport Site Connect  provides network connectivty to remote offices over
+The Pureport Site Connect  provides network connectivity to remote offices over
 encrypted IPSec VPN technology.
 Site Gateways terminate IPSec tunnels to
 customer sites at the edge of a Pureport Multicloud Fabric and then transport
-traffice across the customers private Fabric Network to cloud providers.
+traffic across the customers private Fabric Network to cloud providers.

-Site Gateways deliver connectivty over the public Internet and are commonly
+Site Gateways deliver connectivity over the public Internet and are commonly
 deployed in pairs supporting highly available connections.
 See
 :ref:`Connecting over IPSec VPN <connections_ipsec_vpn>` for more details.